MadLadsTechnology/QS99/README.md

 ### Map of students
 Because of our severely limited time and resources we chose to not implement certain funcionality, the one that would have most impact especially for the Student Assistants would be to see where the student they are assisted is located.
 In the current implementation, an assistant can only read where they are located.

+### Time in queue
+Implement the timestamps of entries in the queue to se duration waited.

 ### Performance
 The project evolved over time as we figured out what exact functionality we needed and because of our limited time.
 Therefore there are bound to be database lookups and server logic that is not particularly optimized.
 Some future work could therefore be to optimize these.
 We could see improvement in server-side performance